nds-org/developer-tutorial/cowsay/README.md

 # Example 1: Cowsay

+Let's use a very simple example to start: **cowsay-php**.
+In this example, you will be introduced to the basics of Docker

+## New to Docker?
+Start learning Docker with the [official Getting Started guide](https://docs.docker.com/linux/)!

 ## Docker Image
 The first thing you will need is a docker image.
-You can find plenty of images on hub.docker.com.
+You can find plenty of images on [Docker Hub](hub.docker.com), but we've provided the most simple of examples to illustrate the process of building an image from a Dockerfile.

-Let's use a very simple example to start: **cowsay-php**.

-You can build this image yourself from source by executing the following command:
+You can build the **cowsay-php** image yourself from source by executing the following command:
 ```bash
 docker build -t cowsay-php .
 ```